icbestCA/docsicbest/gift.md

 - Verify that user2 and demo have been removed from the list.
 - You are now an admin.
 - Head to /env to edit the environment variables in the .env file.
+    - FEED_SEND: email address you wish to receive the feedbacks form answers
+    - MAILJET...: enter your Mailjet api credidentials to be able to send emails notifications.
+You MUST create a mailjet account to make the feature work.
+    - SYSTEM_EMAIL: The email you added to mailjet.
+All notifications will be send with this one.

 ## Backups
 If you want to backup your data, you just need to copy the `users.json` and `ideas.json` .